rolinh/bottleplate/README.md

 * `check` run both the `pep8` and `pyflakes` tasks.
 * `clean`: clean any python generated files and folders.
 * `clean_env`: run the `clean` tasks and reinitializes the python environment.
+* `rename`: this is supposed to be used only once.
+It rename the `bottleplate` directory and replaces `bottleplate` and `Bottleplate` names in python sources where appropriate.
+If you provide a name like this one: `my awesome app`, occurences of `bottleplate` will be replaced by `myawesomeapp` and occurences of `Bottleplate` by `MyAwesomeApp`.

 ## SETTING THE WHOLE THING